appacademy/may-21-module-3-notes/week-07/day-03/06-media-query-project/README.md

 ## Phase 1: Hide elements while printing

-Please hide the navigation buttons when printing any page in the website.
+Please hide the navigation buttons when printing any page on the website.

 > Hint: This page element is in the `<nav>` tag.